CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

     ![](images/L04/vscode10.png)

 1. Select **Anonymous** for AccessRights.
-Later we will protect the function using Azure AD.
+Later we will protect the function using Microsoft Entra ID.

     ![](images/L04/vscode11.png)